ddelong/ddelong.github.io/_posts/2005-08-30-safari-201-and-131-released.md

 ---
 This is standard update fare.
 Fire up software update or download the updates from Apple ([1.3.1](http://www.apple.com/support/downloads/safariupdate131.html) and [2.0.1](http://www.apple.com/support/downloads/safariupdate201.html)).

-Apple&#8217;s documentation is pretty light on what&#8217;s changed.
+Apple's documentation is pretty light on what's changed.

 > Safari version _2.0.1/1.3.1_ for Mac OS X _Tiger/Panther_ improves website compatibility, application stability and support for 3rd party web applications.

 It sounds like WebKit might have been updated (perhaps to include Acid test compatibility).
-It could also be that minor parts of the interface were amended, but I didn&#8217;t find any such changes.
-If you use Saft, you&#8217;re going to have to update that too.
+It could also be that minor parts of the interface were amended, but I didn't find any such changes.
+If you use Saft, you're going to have to update that too.